libardoram/docker-ikev2-vpn-server/README.md

     docker run -d --name ikev2-vpn-server --restart=always --privileged -p 500:500/udp -p 4500:4500/udp libardoram/docker-ikev2-vpn-server:latest

 ### 2. Generate the .mobileconfig (for iOS / OS X)
+This command creates the config file isung the external IP address of the container.
+If the container need to run on local network, please use the build from gaom.

     docker run -i -t --rm --volumes-from ikev2-vpn-server libardoram/docker-ikev2-vpn-server:latest generate-mobileconfig > ikev2-vpn.mobileconfig